 There are many ways you can go to learn poker strategy.
 However, some will help you a lot, while others will waste your time and we have a bunch of options in the middle.
-We all have a limited time to devote for any purpose, including learning Texas Holdem rules or poker hands rankings.
+We all have a limited time to devote for any purpose, including the rules of poker or poker hand rankings.
 Therefore, knowing the best option will help you a lot.

 Over the years, I probably tried every possible way to improve my game and know the pros and cons that go with these methods.
 I had many coaches, watched countless videos, read forums, blogs, books and so on.
 But today, I want to talk about three of the most efficient ways to learn poker strategy, which will help you the most.